 Second Street is a one-way street south.
 B.B.
 King Ave. is a one-way street north.
 You may travel both east and west on Adams and Jefferson Streets.

-If you are attending a service or meeting at Calvary, Monday through Friday, see the Information Desk Officer inside the door under the red awning after parking in the Best Park lot directly behind the church.
+If you are attending a service or meeting at Calvary, Monday through Friday, see the Information Desk Officer inside the door under the porte cochere after parking in the lot directly behind the church.

-During the Lenten Preaching Series and Waffle Shop, the Best Park lot behind Calvary’s buildings is reserved for those attending the events but is not free due to the church’s incurred cost of reserving parking spaces.
-During the Series and Waffle Shop, the city does allow parking on the east side of Second Street between Washington and Jefferson Streets between 11 a.m. and 1:30 p.m.
+During the Lenten Preaching Series and Waffle Shop, the lot behind Calvary’s buildings is not free due to the church’s incurred cost of reserving parking spaces.
+However, we do offer a free shuttle that runs continuously from 10:30 a.m. to 2 p.m. from St. Mary’s Episcopal Cathedral at 700 Poplar Ave., where there is free parking.
+Also, during the Series and Waffle Shop, the city does allow parking on the east side of Second Street between Washington and Jefferson Streets between 11 a.m. and 1:30 p.m.

 Additional Parking Information